rinvex/laravel-repositories/README.md

 While it's **recomended** to explicitely set application container, repository identifier, and repository model; This package is smart enough to guess any of these required data whenever missing.

 - Application Container: `app()` helper is used as a fallback if application container instance not provided explicitely.
-- Repository Identifier: It's recommended to set repository identifier as a doted name like `rinvex.repository`, but if it's missing fully qualified repository class name will be used (actually the result of `get_called_class()` function).
+- Repository Identifier: It's recommended to set repository identifier as a doted name like `rinvex.repository.uniqueid`, but if it's missing fully qualified repository class name will be used (actually the result of `get_called_class()` function).
 - Repository Model: Conventionally repositories are namespaced like this `Rinvex\Demos\Repositories\ItemRepository`, so corresponding model supposed to be namespaced like this `Rinvex\Demos\Models\Item`.
 That's how this packages guess the model if it's missing according to the [Default Directory Structure](#mandatory-repository-conventions).

 ### Flexible & Granular Caching